 Tempo and beat definitions: Tempo refers to the speed at which a piece of music will be played.
-Beat is a regular pulse which may be dictated by a metronome.
+Beat is a regular pulse which can be dictated by a metronome.

 Learn about note values: Double-whole note (Breve), Whole note (Semibreve), Half note (Minim), Quarter note (Crotchet), Eighth note (Quaver), ...